 Sleeping on a plane isn’t an easy task for some of us, but getting a little rest on your flight will help you arrive feeling fresh and ready to explore.
-With more more people and less legroom on planes these days, packing a few extra things to help you sleep is key.
+Do you always wonder how people sleep on a plane?
+With more people and less legroom on planes these days, packing a few extra things to help you sleep is key.
+If you do struggle with sleeping on a plane, then read on because today’s post is all about the best accessories to help you get some shut-eye on those pesky, long-haul flights:

 Here are the Travel Hack’s best accessories for getting those precious hours of sleep before you land.